wilsonmar/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

 by creating from Java source and resources for deployment deliverables like JAR file or WAR files.

+## Default in Jenkins

-So Maven is the default for the Jenkins continuous integration tool which triggers a Maven build whenever developer commit code.
+Maven is the default build tool in the <strong>Jenkins</strong> continuous integration tool to perform builds when code is committed.

+> Unlike shell script procedural code, Maven files enable declarative statements.

 Maven adopts the principle of "Convention over configuration", which means less coding work.
+However, it operates as a "black box".

 Read more: <a target="_blank" href="http://javarevisited.blogspot.com/2015/01/difference-between-maven-ant-jenkins-and-hudson.html#ixzz4CQKSY3oF">
 http://javarevisited.blogspot.com/2015/01/difference-between-maven-ant-jenkins-and-hudson.html#ixzz4CQKSY3oF</a>